-At Earl Soham we are fortunate that our pupils, their families, our staff and other partners represent a diverse range of home backgrounds.
+At Earl Soham, we work hard to incorporate values through policy and practice .
 We teach a themed curriculum which links with the national curriculum.
 It also incorporates the interests of pupils and supports them in becoming good local, national and global citizens of the future.

 The Department for Education states that there is a need:

 “To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

 Our school reflects British values in all that we do.
 We nurture our pupils on their journey through life so they grow in to caring, responsible and tolerant adults who make a positive difference to British society and to the wider world.
 We encourage them to be creative, unique, open-minded and independent individuals, respectful of themselves and others in our school, our local community and beyond.